stackriot/angular-es6-starter/README.md

 npm install angular-es6-starter
 ```

-Install the dependencies and once is done, run the webpack-dev-server:
+Install the dependencies and once is done, run the webpack-dev-server,this operations can take few seconds or minutes depending on the speed of your connection.

 ```bash
 npm install